Australian Federal Election 2019

 Taking stock of #ausvotes2019 and QCIE’s political engagement activities:

-What has been said about Inclusive Education?
+What was said about Inclusive Education?

 Labor’s $300 million boost for students with a disability